kelvinninja1/chatroom-js/README.md

 ![Project Image](img/image.png);

-> This is a screenshot from one of the gaming room
+> This is a screenshot from the gaming room

 ---